Spend 48 Hours in Pocahontas County, WV

 Where to Rest

-However you want to spend your nights (when not staring at the sky) in Pocahontas County, there is an option for you.
-Enjoy a more luxurious experience at Snowshoe Mountain or a casual, rustic one in a cabin situated on the Greenbrier River at Barnett Cabin Rentals.
+However you want to spend your nights (when not staring at the sky) in Pocahontas County, there are many options for you.
+Enjoy a more luxurious experience at Snowshoe Mountain or choose from a few charming Airbnb rentals – praised by Washingtonian.
+Feeling more casual? book a stay at a rustic cabin situated on the Greenbrier River at Barnett Cabin Rentals.
 If you want to stick to an authentic outdoor experience there are many campgrounds or even more remote backpacking opportunities spread throughout the county.
 For a truly unique getaway, book a stay at the former Thorny Mountain Fire Tower, which has been fully renovated into a living space.
 The structure rises 53 feet high and provides 360-degree views of the surrounding Seneca State Forest.
 Pro tip: Be sure to plan far in advance as this popular spot books up fast!